Sole proprietor vs. independent contractor: What’s the difference?

 Car accidents: Personal auto insurance may not cover accidents you have while driving a company car.
 If you injure another driver, you could be sued, and without commercial auto insurance, you could be personally liable for this expense.
 Sole proprietors who drive their personal cars for business purposes should opt for hired and non-owned auto insurance (HNOA).

 Sole proprietors who double as independent contractors also need business insurance, and if they are working as a service provider for a company, it could be a requirement.
 So if a contractor hurts someone or damages a third party’s property, the contractor’s insurance policy pays for damages rather than the client’s insurance.

 If you work exclusively or partially as an independent contractor, it’s important to analyze your major business risks to determine which insurance policies you should buy.
 General liability insurance and errors and omissions insurance should be part of your business risk management plan.
-And while sole proprietors don’t often hire employees, those that do will likely have to purchase workers’ compensation insurance.
+And while sole proprietors don’t often hire employees, those small business owners that expand operations and hire help will likely have to purchase workers’ compensation insurance.

 Compare business insurance quotes with Insureon

 Having the right type of small business insurance can make all the difference when you’re competing for a project.
 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policies for your small business, you can begin coverage in less than 24 hours.